hitsfm/FOS-PHP/README.md

 *Server app handlers need to be properly setup for .wasm *Flatfile no database
 *Lots of time to build new FOS Windows!

+How to add FOS Windows:

+Please take a look at the code.
+I have spent some great amount of time commenting what the code does.
+Just follow it as a template to add/moddify site content.
+I can give you some pointers.

+When you create a new FOS Window control html page.
+The ID must must be lower case and no numbers or else this breaks FOS!
+exemple: <fos-window name="winsol" (good)
+exemple: <fos-window name="WinSol" (bad)
+exemple: <fos-window name="win_sol" (bad)
+exemple: <fos-window name="winsol98" (bad)
+exemple: <fos-window name="winsol98" (bad)
+example: <fos-window name="winsolninetyeight" (good)

+The name is internal so no worries that it might show up on the site and look bad!
+Just keep them all unique.

+Because the index is PHP and broken down into includes.
+Once you built a new FOS window folder and html files.
+Don't forget to call that html file by adding a new php function readfile line pointing to the new FOS window html or else your new icon won't load anything.
+Take a look at code example.
+It is well documented within.
+I tried to make this as simple and easy to maintain and update as the site grows.

+*